-Online certificate programs in security management can be offered along with a bachelor's or master's degree program in a related field or as a stand-alone program for practitioners in the profession.
+Certificate programs in security management can be found in fully online formats, either alongside a bachelor's or master's degree program in a related field or as a stand-alone program for practitioners in the profession.
 Credits can usually be applied to a degree program later as well.

 Security Management Certificate

 An online security management certificate program explores the management and organization of security measures in government, industry and business.
 Emphasis is placed on the physical security of both workers and building property, as well as properly managing security to minimize terrorist or criminal risks.
 Graduates learn to update existing security systems and run in-house security programs.
 A security management certificate program might include computer security, criminal liability, risk management, incident command systems, surveillance systems and homeland security.

 Many security management certificate programs, which commonly run 12-18 credits, are offered entirely online, often in conjunction with a bachelor's or master's degree program.
 Course materials and lectures are accessed via Blackboard or related online learning management systems.
 Students take part in online classroom discussion sessions through online chats or message boards.

 To properly access video and audio files, computer requirements might include an updated Web browser, such as the latest versions of Internet Explorer or Firefox, and an updated operating system.
 Software and plug-ins, such as Real Player, Windows Media Player, Microsoft Office and Flash Player, are also commonly required.

 Lessons in certificate-level security management curriculum can apply to both public and private facilities.

 This course focuses on the administrative and organizational techniques used in security operations.
 Topics covered might include risk management, operations research, emergency management and statistical analysis.

 A homeland security course explores the interrelationship between local and federal government agencies and private enterprises in ensuring the U.S. is secure.
 Areas of study might include federal policy, contingency planning, emergency preparedness and infrastructure protection.